 “With vitamin E, the amount that people get in the most common supplement is approximately 20 times what you get with diet,” said Dr Guallar.
 “Whenever people start taking supplements at those concentrations we have to be careful.”

 In the short term, high levels of vitamin E can affect blood clotting and platelet formation.
 Over the long term, high levels of vitamin E have been linked to prostate cancer and higher rates of overall mortality.

 Also known as folate, it is critical if you are planning to get pregnant to prevent neural tube defects in the baby.
 However, nutritionists are becoming concerned that the general population is now taking too much folate, with potentially serious adverse effects on the nervous system.

 The RDA for folic acid in adults is 400 μg, however the safe upper limit as established by the National Academy of Medicine is only 2-1/2 times this amount, at 1000 μg.
 “If you take folic acid in the stable form that’s in vitamin supplements above 1000 μg, we are actually seeing some negative effects that are kind of scary,” said Dr Tucker.

-And it’s easy to overdo folic acid, according to Dr Tucker, because many common foods, like breakfast cereals and refined grains, are already enriched with folic acid.
+And it’s easy to overdo folic acid and vitamin D, according to Dr Tucker, because many common foods, like breakfast cereals and refined grains, are already enriched with folic acid.